A High-Throughput AES-GCM Implementation on GPUs for Secure, Policy-Based Access to Massive Astronomical Catalogs

 To mitigate the impact of system overheads and evaluate the architectures in a throughput-bound regime, we extended the benchmark to an "Extra-Large" dataset ($\approx 3.4$~GB).
 This workload not only stresses the computational units but also tests the memory capacity limits of the devices.
 Table~\ref{tab:gcm_vs_ctr_comparison} details the End-to-End (E2E) performance for both file sizes.

 \paragraph{The Cost of Integrity: GCM vs. CTR} Comparing the \texttt{Net GCM Cost} against \texttt{Net CTR Cost} allows us to isolate the computational overhead of the authentication layer.
-Across all architectures, GCM introduces a slowdown factor ranging from $\approx 3.0$x to $4.5$x compared to unauthenticated encryption.
+Across all architectures, GCM introduces a slowdown factor ranging from $1.72$x to $4.89$x compared to unauthenticated encryption.
 This reflects the unavoidable arithmetic cost of the finite field multiplications required for GHASH.
 The H100 PCIe ratio increases from $3.40$x in the Large regime to $4.89$x in the Extra-Large regime, reflecting the transition from an I/O-dominated to a compute-dominated regime as the dataset size approaches the cryptographic kernel's saturation point.
 This transition is the expected behavior for an architecture optimized for high-throughput compute, and it is consistent across the four GPUs benchmarked in the Extra-Large regime (range: $3.03$x to $4.89$x).

 \paragraph{Comparison with CPU Baselines} While we focus on characterizing the GPU performance envelope, placing these results in context with CPU-based execution is essential.
 Recent state-of-the-art benchmarks for fully parallelized AES-GCM on GPUs \citep{lee_parallel_2025} demonstrate a speedup factor of $\approx 15\times$ compared to highly optimized multi-threaded CPU implementations (Intel Core i7 with AES-NI instructions using OpenSSL).
 Furthermore, the same study highlights a power efficiency advantage of over $20\times$ for the GPU architecture.